 For all the hype around the concept of smart contracts, it’s not often that we get an opportunity to learn about them from a real expert.
-At Bitcoin Wednesday on 2 August, 2017, Jelle Herold will give a brief demo of modelling smart contracts using the Statebox process language that he created.
+For Bitcoin Wednesday on 3 October, 2018, Jelle Herold, the CEO of Statebox, will present what he calls “the first public demo” of the Statebox visual process language along with many of its advantages.
+Those who attended Bitcoin Wednesday on 2 August, 2017, will recall Jelle’s excellent early demo of modelling smart contracts using the Statebox process language that he created.
+In this repeat appearance, we’ll see how much the project has progressed over the past year.

 According to Jelle, Statebox is a radically different way to build smart contracts.
 It is inspired by modern physics and mathematics.
 During his short presentation Jelle will quickly introduce Statebox and explain why we should use it.
 He will give a couple of examples of the basic structures of the language, including types, processes and folds.
-Then he will give a demo, and finally, he will talk about his plans for Statebox, including the upcoming Statebox crowd sale.
+Then he will give a demo, and finally, he will talk about his plans for Statebox.

 Jelle is a creative thinker and hacker with a background in art, mathematics, physics and computer science.
 He wrote one of the earliest smart contract implementations pre-blockchain and is the author of Statebox, a new logic-programming language for smart contracts that can be deployed across blockchains.
 He has a decade of experience in leading open-source software development and a degree in Artificial Intelligence from The University of Utrecht in The Netherlands.
 Over the last three years he has participated in and won various hackathons, such as “hack4good.”